20 of the Best Types of Content for Service-Based Businesses (And How To Use Them)

 How to use them:

-These guides position you as a helpful expert.
+How-to guides position you as a helpful expert.
 They attract users searching for solutions to specific problems.
 A digital marketing consultant could create a guide on "How to Set Up Your First Google Ads Campaign," or a home organizer could offer "A Step-by-Step Guide to Decluttering Your Kitchen."

 two speech bubbles, one with a question mark inside of it.